sindresorhus/electron-util/readme.md

 Type: `boolean`\
 Default: `false`

 Use the full display size when calculating the position.
-By default only the workable screen area is used, which excludes the Windows taskbar and MacOS dock.
+By default, only the workable screen area is used, which excludes the Windows taskbar and macOS dock.

 ### disableZoom([window])